Theoretical analysis of a Sinc-Nystr\"om method for Volterra integro-differential equations and its improvement: Proofs

 First, consider the SE-Sinc-Nystr\"{o}m method.
 Let us write $\Csp=C([a,\,b])$ for short, and let us define operators $\mathcal{W}:\Csp\to\Csp$ and $\calSE{W}:\Csp\to\Csp$ as

 Furthermore, let us define a function $\gSE$ (approximation of $G$) as

 Then, Eqs.~\eqref{eq:real-target} and~\eqref{eq:SE-Sinc-Nyst-sol} are written as

 The invertibility of $(\InZero - \matSE{W})$ is shown as follows.
-The first step is to show that Eq.~\eqref{eq:linear-system-SE} is uniquely solvable if and only if Eq.~\eqref{eq:SE-Sinc-symbol} is uniquely solvable.
+The first step is to show that the equation~\eqref{eq:linear-system-SE} is uniquely solvable if and only if the equation~\eqref{eq:SE-Sinc-symbol} is uniquely solvable.
 This step is omitted here because one can easily show it following Okayama et al.~\cite[Lemma~6.1]{okayama11:_theor}.
-The second step is to show that Eq.~\eqref{eq:SE-Sinc-symbol} is uniquely solvable for all sufficiently large $N$.
+The second step is to show that the equation~\eqref{eq:SE-Sinc-symbol} is uniquely solvable for all sufficiently large $N$.
 This can be shown by applying the following theorem.